 - 2 bell peppers

 - Wash the bell peppers.
 Cut away the flesh from the stem and the seeds.
-Dice or thinly slice the bell peppers, however you prefer them cut for eating later.
+Dice, thinly slice, or half the bell peppers, however you prefer them cut for eating later.
 Pat them dry with a paper towel.

 - Transfer the peppers to a baking sheet, spreading the pieces apart so they touch as little as possible.
 Place in the freezer for 1 hour.